MedAI-Vision/CMR-AI/readme.md

 | 4CH cine   | 1     | 25     |
 | SAX LGE    | 9     | 1      |

 Input imaging data needs to be converted from DICOM to NIFTI format.
-In addition, extracted heart region of interest (ROI) for each CMR sequence, i.e., the bounding boxe that covers the heart region, needs to be saved into the PKL mask file.
+In addition, extracted heart region of interest (ROI) for each CMR sequence, i.e., the bounding box that covers the heart region, needs to be saved into the PKL mask file.
 After preprocessing, a typical size of each view is `224*224`, and the input size of SAX cine is `3*25*224*224`.

 #### Setting Annotations